espresso-chocolate shortbread cookies

 1. Dissolve the espresso in the boiling water, and set aside to cool to tepid.

 2. Working with a stand mixer, preferably fitted with a paddle attachment, or with a hand mixer in a large bowl, beat the butter and confectioners’ sugar together on medium speed for about 3 minutes, until the mixture is very smooth.
-Beat in the vanilla and espresso, then reduce the mixer speed to low and add the flour, mixing only until it disappears into the dough.
+Beat in the vanilla, espresso and salt, then reduce the mixer speed to low and add the flour, mixing only until it disappears into the dough.
 Don’t work the dough much once the flour is incorporated.
 Fold in the chopped chocolate with a sturdy rubber spatula.

 3. Using the spatula, transfer the soft, sticky dough to a gallon-size zipper-lock plastic bag.
 Put the bag on a flat surface, leaving the top open, and roll the dough into a 9 x 10 1/2 inch rectangle that’s 1/4 inch thick.
 As you roll, turn the bag occasionally and lift the plastic from the dough so it doesn’t cause creases.
 When you get the right size and thickness, seal the bag, pressing out as much air as possible, and refrigerate the dough for at least 2 hours, or for up to 2 days.